omnidan/node-emoji/README.md

 ## Installation
 To install `node-emoji`, you need [node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm#super-easy-install). :rocket:

-Once you have that set-up, just run `npm install --save node-emoji` in your project directory. :ship:
+Once you have that set-up, just run `npm install --save node-emoji@^1.11.0` in your project directory. :ship:

 You're now ready to use emoji in your node projects!
 Awesome! :metal: